iamnachoj/iamnachoj/README.md

 👀 I’m interested in developing business by optimal apps and websites.

-🌱 I’m currently learning all about software development, specially frameworks like React and Angular
+🌱 I’m programming both client and server side, using React and the MERN stack to build quality user interfaces.

 💞️ I’m looking to collaborate on any interesting project that can lead to the growth of an existing product/service.